portphp/portphp/docs/readers.md

 includes a handful of readers.
 Additionally, you can easily [implement your own](#create-a-reader).

+Readers are optimised to use as little memory as possible

 You can use readers on their own, or construct a workflow from them:

 ```php